 Blind and Low-Vision Services

 The conference program is provided in multiple formats to accommodate multiple accessibility needs.
 Large format and plaintext digital versions of the schedule will be available closer to the conference.
+A limited number of printed plaintext versions of the schedule will be available at the Accessibility Services Desk.
 Additionally, conference presenters are encouraged to describe themselves and any visual aids they might use.

 Attendants & Assistants

 Registered attendees requiring an attendant or assistant to facilitate their participation and accessibility needs will be granted one complimentary registration for an attendant/assistant.
 To register an attendant/assistant, please email email@example.com.